-Provisioning is an important component of the Bank's credit risk management framework.
-The Bank has in place credit risk processes to ensure the correct identification of all credit facilities that require provision and timely recognition of adequate provisions.
-Provisions are measured using a forward looking impairment model in line with the provisions of IFRS 9.
+Expected Credit Losses (ECL) provisioning is an important component of the Bank's credit risk management framework.
+The Bank has in place credit risk processes to ensure the correct identification of all credit facilities that require provision and timely recognition of adequate ECL.
+ECL is measured using a forward looking impairment model in line with the provisions of IFRS 9.
 Exposure to credit risk is managed by detailed credit risk assessment performed by the business departments prior to the loans origination and by ensuring that adequate collateral is in place.
 Such assessments are reviewed by the Risk Management Department and exposure to credit risk is managed through regular review of the ability of the counterparties to meet interest and capital payment obligations.
 For a more detailed analysis of credit risk management policies and procedures in place refer to Note 32 for further details.